 The medical complexity of diabetes requires specially trained health care professionals as well as the range of services that a quality hospital can provide.
 At the Joslin Diabetes Center Affiliate at DHR, we demonstrate how a diabetes program can provide excellent, yet cost-effective, diabetes management that can prevent costly short and long-term complications.

-The Joslin Diabetes Center Afilliate at Doctors Hospital at Renaissance staff of physicians, nurses, nutritionists, exercise physiologists and educators have a great deal of information about diabetes to share with you.
+The Joslin Diabetes Center Afilliate at Doctors Hospital at Renaissance staff of physicians, nurses, nutritionists and educators have a great deal of information about diabetes to share with you.
 For more information, call 956-362-5650.

 A further look at diabetes: